 Executive summary

-This deliverable describes the first release of the EGI Accounting Repository during EGI-Engage including the developments made during the first year of the EGI-Engage project.
+This deliverable describes the first EGI-Engage release of the EGI Accounting Repository including the developments made during the first year of the project.
 The EGI Accounting Repository runs using software from the APEL project, which collects accounting data from sites participating in the EGI and WLCG infrastructures as well as from sites belonging to other Grid organisations that are collaborating with EGI.
 It generates statistical summaries that are available through the EGI/WLCG Accounting Portal to Users, VO Managers and Site Administrators.

 The software has the following high-level architecture: APEL clients can run an APEL parser or use a third-party tool to extract records from a batch system.
-Clients run a sending Secure Stomp Messenger (SSM) to send these records via the EGI Message Brokers to the central APEL server.
+Clients use the Secure Stomp Messenger (SSM) to send these records via the EGI Message Brokers to the central APEL server.
 The central server runs a receiving SSM and a “loader” processes the records and loads them into the central repository.
-A “summariser” process runs once a day to create summaries which are sent by a sending SSM to the EGI Accounting Portal.
+A “summariser” process runs once a day to create summaries, which are sent using SSM to the EGI Accounting Portal.
 There are no changes to this architecture in this release.

 The software has the following dependencies: All communication between clients and servers is via the EGI Message Broker network using the APEL SSM package.
 The central APEL server uses the EGI service registry to get a list of APEL endpoints for authorization purposes.
 SSM can be configured to get a list of message brokers from the EGI information system (querying a BDII).
 There are no changes to the dependencies in this release.